isabella232/advertising-cloud.en/help/user-guide/execution/campaign-setup/packages.md

 # Packages {#packages}

 The Packages feature enables you to group campaign placements that track back to common goals for easier management and measurement.
 They can be created at the campaign or placement level.

-*
-*
-*
-*

-* *
+To set up a package at the campaign level, refer to the [Campaign Setup](../../../user-guide/execution/campaign-setup.md) page.

-* &#42;Note to ensure that all packages are tracking properly, make sure to assign every placement to the appropriate package.
+To ensure that all packages are tracking properly, make sure to assign every placement to the appropriate package.

-To setup a package at the campaign level, please refer to the [Campaign Setup](../../../user-guide/execution/campaign-setup.md) page.